 - Missing detail

 - This essay does not do away with the need for interpretation.
-See the discussion about the use of norms.
+See the discussion about the implementation of norms.

 - This essay leaves a number of issues open to conventions.
 For example, the question of what constitutes a declaration or who counts as a child are not answered by this essay.